Dr. Michael Richey

 Michael has authored-co-authored over 30 publications in leading journals including Science Magazine, The Journal of Engineering Education and INCOSE addressing topics in large scale system integration, learning sciences and systems engineering.
 Michael often represents Boeing internationally and domestically as a speaker – presenter and has authored multiple patents on Computer-Aided Design and Computer-Aided Manufacturing, with disclosures focused on system engineering and elegant design.
 He is an adjunct professor in the Colorado State University School of Education and Adjunct Faculty at Washington State University: School of Mechanical and Material Engineering (MME).

 On February 22, from 12:00 until 1:00 pm, in the LINK Lab (Room 246 in Nedderman Hall)

-Dr. Michael Richey will deliver the following public presentation:
+Dr. Michael Richey delivered the following public presentation:

 Title: Boeing-NASA EdX MIT: Architecture and Systems Engineering: Models and Methods to Manage Complex Systems Certificate